- Department of Economics

 - At least one elective course must be open only to students who have completed the relevant quantitative prerequisite course (Economics 16, 18, or 107) or its equivalent.

 - In addition, at least one of the electives must be an upper level seminar class.
 Seminars are small classes that place an emphasis on class interactions, the writing of papers, and the reading of journal articles.
 Seminars provide alternative ways to have "hands-on" research experience.
-Courses that satisfy the seminar requirement are listed with an ampersand (&) in the department's Course Listing.
+Courses that satisfy the seminar requirement are listed with an ampersand (&) in the department's semester-based Course Listing documents.
 Please note that many seminars have prerequisite requirements of at least one of the core courses, so they are typically taken during the junior or senior year.

 Majoring in Quantitative Economics After Taking Economics 12 or 15